ShoreShop/ShoreModel_Benchmark/README.md

 ### Tasks
 Given the shoreline position data in the 1987-2018 period, along with the shoreline position in 1950 and wave data spanning from 1950 to 2024, participants are tasked with:

-- ***Task1.Short-term prediction***: Predict the shoreline position at target datetimes between 2018 and 2024 with a timestep of approximately two weeks.
+- ***Task1.Short-term prediction***: Predict the shoreline position at target datetimes between 2019-01-01 and 2023-12-31 with daily timestep.
-- ***Task2.Long-term prediction***: Predict the shoreline position at target datetimes between 1950 and 1987 with a timestep of approximately 10 years.
+- ***Task2.Long-term prediction***: Predict the shoreline position at target datetimes between 1951-01-05 and 1986-12-31 with daily timestep.

 ### Evaluation
 - **Target Transects**: The target transects used for evaluation include ***Transects 2, 5 and 8*** in the North end, the middle and the South end of the beach respectively.